auriq/essentia_docs/source/reference/rpackage.rst

 ..
 Note: These filenames do NOT have to be the same.

 This makes the R script containing your RESS function calls more readable but is not required.
-You can always type your R analysis directly into the script you're using to call **essQuery** or **capture.essentia**.
+You can always type your R analysis directly into the script you're using to call **read.essentia**, **essQuery**, or **capture.essentia**.
 You can also choose to work on the R interactive prompt instead.

 To have R run both the essentia queries and the commands found in your R file and then exit, run ::